Archive for the 'rehearsal' Category

 Excuse Me Mr. Director WHAT DID YOU SAY?

-Had a first table read of the play the other night.
+Had a first table read of the play I’m in the other night.
 Everybody was very nice.
 Not a psycho in the bunch.
 No one vying for all the attention or anything.
-It’s a theater company so they have a lot of repeats so the nuts probably don’t get asked back.
+It’s a theater company, so they have a lot of repeats, so the nuts probably don’t get asked back.

-Anyway the director has the aura of a former whiz kid or something.
-I know he got all A’s and probably skipped a grade.
+Anyway, the director has the aura of a former whiz kid or something.
+I know he got all A’s and probably skipped a grade and raised his hand a lot.
 And he was friends with all his teachers.
 And was in every club.
-You know bright.
+You know BRIGHT.
 Talks fast.
 Thinks fast.
 That’s good.
 Smart is good.

 So before we start he says, “I know everyone says don’t try to do anything on the first read, just read.
 But I don’t want that.
 Try to do something.”
-OK NOW YOU’VE MADE IT WORSE.
-So we all become laugh whores and push for the laughs.
+OH NO. So we all become laugh whores during the read and push for the laughs.

-Eh, uh I don’t think he should have mentioned the yawning thing.
-Actors are so like hard on themselves and sensitive you gotta be careful what you say to us.
+Eh, uh, I don’t think he should have mentioned the yawning thing.
+Actors are so hard on themselves and sensitive you gotta be careful what you say to us.

 Directors need organization, talent, intelligence and sensitivity.
-I think.
 I once worked with a film director who seemed to specialize in saying inappropriate things to actors.
 I was doing a scene in a kitchen where my character was desperate.
 We did a few takes and it went fine.
-Then the director said, “Just for the hell of it take it really far.
+Then the director said, “Just for the hell of it, take it really far.
 Go all out.”
-So we do the take and I was shaking and crying.
-When we finish the DP looked impressed and turned to the director and said, “What do you think?
+So we did the take and I was shaking and crying.
+When we finished the DP looked impressed and turned to the director and said, “What do you think?
 Should we print that one?”
 And the director turned to him and said, “No, no, that was way too over the top, no!”
 “Ah, HELLO I AM THREE FEET AWAY FROM YOU.
-I CAN HEAR YOU!”
+I CAN HEAR YOU!
+I’M IN THE ROOM!”
 I thought.
 Thanks.
 Nice.
-What am I a moron?
 I asked one of the crew about it.
 “How can he say this stuff?
-Does he think I’m a retard?”
+Does he think I’m an idiot?”
 “No,” they said, “he talks like that to all the actors.”
-Luckily for us he ended up a film editor.
+Luckily for us, he ended up a film editor.
 In a dark studio.
 Where he doesn’t have to talk to anybody.
 Good thing.

 To Show Or Not To Show That Is The Question